-Many tried to use the CD functionality of the Mega CD to create grainy full motion video (FMV) but Metal Gear creator Hideo Kojima decided to use traditional art style to crate an immersive and story led games that bears many resemblance to Blade Runner and the Terminator.
+Many tried to use the CD functionality of the Mega CD to create a grainy full-motion video (FMV) but Metal Gear creator Hideo Kojima decided to use traditional art style to create immersive and story-led games that bear many resemblances to Blade Runner and the Terminator.

 6. Thunderhawk (1993)

 The frantic action, multitude of enemies and smooth mode 7 rotation made this helicopter romp not only memorable but downright fun.
 UK-based company Core Design had a predisposition to create games that pushed the Mega CD to its limits but this had to me the most fun.
 The game also spawned a 32-bit sequel but you can’t beat the original.

 This sequel to The Silver Star was just as strong as its predecessor but was not as widely played due to its release nearing the end of the Sega CD’s life.
 This massively roaming top-down RPG has a different cast to the original but has the same gameplay and music style.